Eka Pada Rajakapotasana (One-Legged King Pigeon Pose) – Alignment, Benefits & Cautions

 - Straighten your spine and look forward

-- Improves flexibility in the hips, pelvis and groin
+- Improves flexibility in the hips, pelvis, and groin

 - Lengthens the hip flexors

-To be sure that you practise an asana correctly, we recommend participating in a Yoga Teacher Training Program.
+To be sure that you practice an asana correctly, we recommend participating in a Yoga Teacher Training Program.
 Such a course can be the foundational step towards your grounded and health-enhancing journey of yoga.
 Did you know that many people join a Yoga Teacher Training program without the intention to teach yoga, merely for the purpose of self-growth and inner peace?
 At Yoga India Foundation we have established a few different programs which are suitable for all levels.
 We cordially invite you to give it a try and dive into a life-changing experience!